 Bigger iPad Pro features: Touch ID

-It is thought that the new iPad Pro and iPad Air 2 will feature Touch ID, but this is getting to be fairly old news.
+It is thought that the new iPad Pro, like the iPad Air 2, will feature a Touch ID fingerprint scanner, but this is getting to be fairly old news.
 Even the iPad minis have Touch ID these days.

 The iPad upgrade cycle is more like the PC upgrade cycle than the smartphone upgrade cycle, which means that there has to be a good reason to upgrade a tablet.
 Apple CEO Tim Cook referred to the iPad's recent drop in year-on-year sales as a "speed bump", in an interview with Re/code.
-The author states that: "Cook isn't stupid: he understands that [the new iPad needs a significant new features to tempt upgraders].
-If the new iPads in the words were going to offer only incremental change, he'd fall flat on his face with this prediction."
+The author states: "Cook isn't stupid: he understands that [the new iPad needs significant new features to tempt upgraders].
+If the new iPads in the works were going to offer only incremental change, he'd fall flat on his face with this prediction."

 Bigger iPad Pro features: Voice calls

 One new feature coming to the iPad could be voice calls.
 With Android tablets are now shipping with voice call capabilities, and a report from IDC suggesting that these tablets with cellphone calling capabilities are gaining traction in Asia, Apple may be considering adding voice calling capabilities to the new iPad.